Frequently Asked Questions

 Sure!
 Just visit the academic programs page and then choose your particular major.
 There will be a list of faculty on that page.

 Many students come to Stetson University with little or no idea of what they want to major in.
 They are called Discovery students, and the Discovery Program is designed to assist them as they search for a major.
-Various strategies that can be utilized in looking for a major are discussed in "How to Search for a Major."
 You do not need to wait until you are absolutely sure about your choice before you declare a major.
 You can change your mind at any time, so declare as soon as you have a strong leading candidate.
 Once you declare a major you will be assigned to an advisor in that department, which will give you access to the detailed knowledge concerning the major's requirements and on tailoring the major to your career and life goals.
 Most students declare a major by the end of their sophomore year.
 Delaying a choice much beyond the sophomore year may result in a delay in when you can graduate.

 Many majors do allow a second major, but an advisor should be consulted in both areas as early as possible.
 Double majors require particularly close attention to ensure that they are meeting all requirements in both of their areas of emphasis.
 Such students should be encouraged to meet with both of their advisors regularly, and advisors will consult with their counterparts in other departments whenever questions arise.